 This is what Larry was talking out; yours free.

 Even Fit Pros Get Injuries

-A few years back, I got chatting with another fitness professional on injuries that fitness professionals have.
+A few years back, I chatted with another fitness professional about injuries that fitness professionals have.

 After that conversation, I asked other fitness professionals about their injuries.
-I was shocked to see how many of them had some little ache and pain that was not forcing them to stop working, but slowing them down a little.
+I was shocked to see how many of them had some little ache and pain that did not force them to stop working but slowed them down a little.

 Here is an example.